wahlstedt/codebook/README.md

 Games ended by a black word score differently: -10 points for each unused turn, mistake, and unfound target

 ## Settings
-Most settings should be fairly self-explanatory, the advanced ones require some explanation:
+Most settings should be fairly self-explanatory, the advanced ones might require some explanation:

 ### Game variants
 The standard game has 25 words, where each player has 9 target words and 3 black words, and you both need to find a total of 15 words in order to win.